willow9886/docs-new/support-user-guide.md

 ## Staff & Partner users (optional fields)

 - On behalf of: Using this field partners and staff can create a ticket on behalf of a supported organization.
 Partners can only create tickets on behalf of customer organizations that have authorized them to do so.

+# Responding to Tickets
+Markdown formatting is supported.
+Before submittin your response, you can also adjust certain properties of the ticket such as the status, priority, and more.
+For information on any of the additional fields, please review the information above on opening a ticket.

 # Dashboard